PSLmodels/Cost-of-Capital-Calculator/README.md

 * You can adjust the `example.py` by adjusting the individual income tax reform (using a dictionary or JSON file in a format that is consistent with [Tax Calculator](https://github.com/PSLmodels/Tax-Calculator)) or other model parameters specified in the `business_tax_adjustments` dictionary.
 * Model outputs will be saved in the following files:
   * `./baseline_byasset.csv`
-    * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the baseline policy, organized by asset.
+    * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the baseline policy, organized by an asset.
   * `./baseline_byindustry.csv`
     * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the baseline policy, organized by production industry.
   * `./reform_byasset.csv`
-    * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the reform policy, organized by asset.
+    * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the reform policy, organized by an asset.
   * `./reform_byindustry.csv`
     * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the refrom policy, organized by production industry.
   * `./changed_byasset.csv`
-    * Differences in cost of capital, marginal effective tax rates, effective average tax rates, and other model output between the baseline and reform reform policies, organized by asset.
+    * Differences in cost of capital, marginal effective tax rates, effective average tax rates, and other model output between the baseline and reform reform policies, organized by an asset.
   * `./changed_byindustry.csv`
     * Differences in cost of capital, marginal effective tax rates, effective average tax rates, and other model output between the baseline and reform reform policies, organized by production industry.